 How to Get to Whidbey Island

-If you’re not able to avoid the busy times, just bring a good book to pass the time and know there’s an Ivars by the Mukilteo ferry and a small food stand by the Clinton ferry if you get hungry.
+If you’re not able to avoid the busy times, bring a good book to pass the time, and know there’s an Ivars by the Mukilteo ferry (although the new ferry dock is a bit of a walk from there now) and a small food stand by the Clinton ferry if you get hungry.

 While it is an island, Whidbey is also connected by the Deception Pass Bridge up north in Anacortes.
-It takes about an hour and a half to drive from Seattle to Anacortes, and from there it takes an hour to drive down the island.
+It takes about an hour and a half to drive from Seattle to Anacortes, and from there, it takes an hour to go down the island.

-When the wait to get on the Whidbey Island ferry starts to get over two hours, driving is a good alternative so you can start your weekend on Whidbey Island.
+When the wait to get on the Whidbey Island ferry starts to get over two hours, driving is a good alternative so you can start your trip.
 There are plenty of fun things to do in Anacortes, so you can spend a few hours there if you want to make a long weekend of it.

 Best Time to Visit Whidbey Island

-- Captain Whidbey – If your base is in Coupeville during your 3 days on Whidbey, check out Captain Whidbey.
+- Captain Whidbey: If your base is in Coupeville during your trip to Whidbey, check out Captain Whidbey.
 It’s right on the beach, has a bar and restaurant in it, and was built in 1907, which gives it an old-school charm. (rates start at $149 per night; book your room on Booking.com or Hotels.com)

-Another good option for Whidbey Island lodging is to look at a vacation rental, as there are dozens of homes that are rented out throughout the year.
-This is particularly smart if you have a large group coming together, as you can all stay together and cook in the kitchen during your stay to save money.
+Another good option for Whidbey Island lodging is to look at a vacation rental, as there are dozens rented out throughout the year.
+This is particularly smart if you have a large group coming together, as you can all stay together and cook in the kitchen during your stay to save money near Seattle.

 Here are a few recommendations: